Restor-Foundation/tcd/docs/introduction.md

 If you use our models for a cool project, we'd love to hear from you and we would be happy to provide a link here.
 Of course we also ask that if you use any of this work in an academic or publishable setting that you cite either the models, codebase or dataset as appropriate.
 You can find referencing information on the [citation](citing.md) page.

+[^1]: Lindenmayer, D. B., Woinarski, J., Legge, S., Maron, M., Garnett, S. T., Lavery, T., Dielenberg, J., & Wintle, B. A. (2022).
+Eight things you should never do in a monitoring program: an Australian perspective.
+Environmental monitoring and assessment, 194(10), 701. [doi: 10.1007/s10661-022-10348-6](https://doi.org/10.1007/s10661-022-10348-6)
-[^1]: The photogrammetric pipelines that stitch images into orthomosaics produce height maps as a byproduct of the mosacing process, but these are harder to convert to CHMs as you need to extract ground points (which, in dense forest, are much sparser).
+[^2]: The photogrammetric pipelines that stitch images into orthomosaics produce height maps as a byproduct of the mosacing process, but these are harder to convert to CHMs as you need to extract ground points (which, in dense forest, are much sparser).
-[^2] Meta's press release provides a high level overview [here](https://research.facebook.com/blog/2023/4/every-tree-counts-large-scale-mapping-of-canopy-height-at-the-resolution-of-individual-trees/) and the paper (Tolan et al., 2024) is [here](https://www.sciencedirect.com/science/article/pii/S003442572300439X)
+[^3]: Meta's press release provides a high level overview [here](https://research.facebook.com/blog/2023/4/every-tree-counts-large-scale-mapping-of-canopy-height-at-the-resolution-of-individual-trees/) and the paper (Tolan et al., 2024) is [here](https://www.sciencedirect.com/science/article/pii/S003442572300439X)